DreMukare/weather-app/README.md

 # weather-app
-Utilizes the weather underground API and uses fetch and async/await to get data
+Utilizes the Open Weather Map API and uses fetch and async/await to get data